SCAlabUnical/CLEAR-Bias_LLM_benchmark/README.md

 *Preprint coming soon.*

 ## Reproducibility
-This repository includes:
-- Full codebase (Jupyter Notebooks).
+### Data & code availability
-- Scripts to replicate all evaluations, scoring, and adversarial tests.
+- This repository includes the full codebase, containing Jupyter Notebooks to replicate all evaluations, scoring, and adversarial tests.
+- The **CLEAR-Bias** dataset is publicly available on [HuggingFace](https://huggingface.co/datasets/RCantini/CLEAR-Bias).
+### Model usage
-  - Small Language Models (SMLs) (e.g., Phi4, Gemma2) can be used with the Ollama service, a model-serving platform used for running language models locally.
-To use Ollama locally, follow these steps:
+- **Small Language Models** (SMLs) (e.g., Phi4, Gemma2 2B, Gemma2 27B) can be used with the Ollama service, a model-serving platform used for running quantized LMs locally.
+  To use Ollama, follow these steps:
-    1. **Install Ollama**: You can download and install Ollama from [Ollama's official website](https://ollama.com/download).
+  1. *Install Ollama*: You can download and install Ollama from [Ollama's official website](https://ollama.com/download).
-    2. **Start the Ollama service**: Open a terminal and run the following command to start the Ollama service:
+  2. *Start the Ollama service*: Open a terminal and run the following command to start the Ollama service:
      ```bash
      ollama serve
      ```
-    3. **Run Ollama**: Once the service is running, you can use the following command to interact with the models:
+  3. *Run Ollama*: Once the service is running, you can use the following command to interact with the models:
      ```bash
      ollama start
      ```
-  - Large Language Models (LLMs) (e.g., Llama 3.1 405B, GPT-4o, Claude-3.5-Sonnet) can be used with API services compliant with the OpenAI Python library.
+- **Large Language Models** (LLMs) (e.g., Llama 3.1 405B, GPT-4o, Claude-3.5-Sonnet) can be used with API services compliant with the OpenAI Python library.
-  - Medical LLMs (e.g., Bio-Medical-Llama-3-8B, Med42-v2, Llama-3.1-8B-UltraMedical) can be downloaded from HuggingFace and run locally (8-bit quantized).
+- **Medical Language Models** (e.g., Bio-Medical-Llama-3-8B, Med42-v2, Llama-3.1-8B-UltraMedical) can be downloaded from HuggingFace and run locally (8-bit quantized).
-- The **CLEAR-Bias** dataset is publicly available on [HuggingFace](https://huggingface.co/datasets/RCantini/CLEAR-Bias).